golemfactory/golem-sdk-cli/README.md

 ## Licensing

-The code in this project is licensed under LGPL-3 license.
+The code in this project is licensed under the LGPL-3 license.

 See [LICENSE](LICENSE) for more information.